The Many Ways Addiction Affects The Family

 - Reckless behavior within the home

-- Stealing money from parents to support their habit
+- Stealing money to support a habit

 - Running away from home